Ensembl/ensembl-website-help-and-docs/docs/ensembl-help/using-ensembl/ensembl-apps/feature-explorer/variant-feature-explorer.md

   - href: external-references.md
 ---

-# How to view variants in the Entity viewer?
+# How to view variants in the Feature explorer?

-The Entity viewer reveals detailed information about a variant, such as its transcript consequences, allele frequencies and phenotypes.
+The Feature explorer reveals detailed information about a variant, such as its transcript consequences, allele frequencies and phenotypes.

-The view of variants in the Entity viewer consists of a navigation bar, the main display, the right-hand panel and an action bar.
+The view of variants in the Feature explorer consists of a navigation bar, the main display, the right-hand panel and an action bar.

 <figure>
   <img src="media/variant-ev.png" />
   <figcaption>
-    A view of the variant rs699 in the Entity viewer.
+    A view of the variant rs699 in the Feature explorer.
   </figcaption>
 </figure>